getify/You-Dont-Know-JS/scope-closures/apA.md

 }
 ```

 There are other ways to structure this code, yes.
-But I think this is the *best* way, given various tradeoffs.
+But I think this is the *best* way, given various trade-offs.

 I don't want to declare `records` (with `var` or `let`) outside of the `try` block, and then assign to it in one or both blocks.
 I prefer initial declarations to always be as close as possible (ideally, same line) to the first usage of the variable.
 In this simple example, that would only be a couple of lines distance, but in real code it can grow to many more lines.
 The bigger the gap, the harder it is to figure out what variable from what scope you're assigning to. `var` makes it less ambiguous.

 Also notice I used `var` in both the `try` and `catch` blocks.
 That's because I want to signal to the reader that no matter which path occurs, `records` always gets declared.
 Technically, that's because `var` is hoisted once to the function scope.
 But it's still a nice stylistic signal to remind the reader of what either `var` will ensure.
 If `var` were only used in one of the blocks, and you were only reading the other block, you couldn't easily tell where `records` was coming from.

-This is, in my opinion, a little super power of `var`.
+This is, in my opinion, a little superpower of `var`.
 Not only can it escape the unintentional `try..catch` blocks, but it's allowed to appear multiple times in a function's scope.
 You can't do that with `let`, but you can do it with `var`.
 It's not bad, it's actually a helpful feature.
 Think of `var` more like a declarative annotation that's reminding you, each usage, where the variable comes from.
 "Ah ha, right, it belongs to the function."

-This repeated-annotation super power is useful in other cases, too.
+This repeated-annotation superpower is useful in other cases, too.
 For example:

 ```js
 function getStudents() {